Get two new free healthy recipes each week. Sign Up

 The recipe can be made with full or low fat regular or Greek yogurt.
 To make vegan frozen yogurt, try cashew yogurt, coconutmilk yogurt, or soy yogurt.

-Pretty much anything goes in terms of all purpose sweeteners, including pure maple syrup, honey, agave, white or unrefined sugar, date sugar, or erythritol for sugar free frozen yogurt.
+Pretty much anything goes in terms of all purpose sweeteners.
+Try pure maple syrup, honey, agave, white or unrefined sugar, date sugar, or xylitol or erythritol for sugar free frozen yogurt.

 Readers also love this Coconut Milk Ice Cream